Clay 3D printer selection and guide

 Can I use any clay with a clay 3D printer?

 In general, yes.
-When it comes to extrusion, the consistency and viscosity of the clay is more important than its origin or mineral composition.
-This just means you may have to dilute your clay or add grog before it is printable.
+When it comes to extrusion, the consistency and viscosity of the clay are more important than its origin or mineral composition.
+This just means you may have to dilute your clay or add a grog before it is printable.

 Can I convert my FFF printer into a clay 3D printer?